 While a Police Chief, Captain or Commissioner can issue an order to arrest someone wanted for questioning, they cannot issue an arrest warrant as Captain Stacy did.
 Only a judge can issue an arrest warrant.

-Dr. Connors' remaining right arm is seen to be pretty muscular.
-However, as anyone who has worked with amputees knows, after several years of having an amputated limb, the part of the limb that is still attached, experiences degeneration and is withered.
+Dr. Connors' right arm-stump is very muscular.
+However, as anyone who has worked with amputees knows, after several years of having an amputated limb, the remaining stump still attached, experiences degeneration and is withered.

 When Peter is taking a picture of Gwen, there is a point of view shot of Peter's rangefinder camera that shows the viewfinder markings not consistent with rangefinder cameras.
 It shows instead an SLR camera's viewfinder markings, something people are more familiar with.